 This 16th-century Ottoman bridge is one of the most iconic landmarks in Bosnia and Herzegovina.
 The bridge connects two parts of Mostar along the Neretva River.
 The bridge has been around for over 400 years.
 Although it was destroyed during the Croat-Bosniak War in 1993, it was reconstructed to its current state.
 It features an arch design and measures 29 meters in length.

 Stecaks-Medieval Tombstones (2016)

-This is the newest addition in this list of UNESCO World Heritage Sites in Bosnia and Herzegovina.
+This is the newest addition to this list of UNESCO World Heritage Sites in Bosnia and Herzegovina.
 It is also a cultural site.
-The monument medieval tombstones are scattered along some territory of Bosnia and Herzegovina and near the borders to Croatia, Serbia and Montenegro.
+The monument medieval tombstones are scattered along some territory of Bosnia and Herzegovina and near the borders of Croatia, Serbia, and Montenegro.
 The epitaphs to these tombstones indicate that they were around since the 12th or 13th century.

 View the list of all of the UNESCO World Heritage sites I have visited on my travels.